What is Energy?

 - Zinc and copper sulfate in Daniell cell producing electricity.

 - Steam expands from a higher to a lower pressure yielding work or mechanical work.

 - Yellow phosphorus glows in oxygen producing light.

-- Carbon monoxide unites with oxygen to producing carbon dioxide and heat energy.
+- Carbon monoxide unites with oxygen to produce carbon dioxide and heat.